iou90/EventAggregator/README.md

 # EventAggregator
-an event aggregator implemented with ReactiveExtension
+An event aggregator implemented with ReactiveExtension